Skip to content

 Customizing the generator templates

 Rails generators allow templates customization.
-For example, to customize the controller generator view template, create a file lib/templates/inertia_templates/controller/react/view.jsx.tt:
+You can create custom template files in your application to override the default templates used by the generators.
+For example, to customize the controller generator view template for React, create a file at the path lib/templates/inertia_templates/controller/react/view.jsx.tt:

 jsx